- How should payment be made for my citation?

 How do I request a payment plan?

 If you enter a no contest or guilty plea, and would like to request additional time to pay your citation in full, you may request a a monthly payment plan, in most cases.
-If you choose to request a payment plan, you must complete the application in full, and submit it with your plea and request.
+If you choose to request a payment plan, you must complete the Affidavit of Ability to Pay in full, and submit it with your plea and request.
 Any request for action on a case must be made in writing or in person, and must include an original signature and photo identification.
-The request can be submitted in person at the Cedar Park Municipal Court, by fax at 512-259-9796, or by email at email@example.com.
+The request can be submitted in person at the Cedar Park Municipal Court, by fax at 512-259-9796, or by email at firstname.lastname@example.org.

 Please note that if you request a payment plan, pursuant to the Local Government Code, Sec.
 133.103, an additional $25.00 will be assessed on each violation, unless you pay the entire balance in full within 30 days from the date of judgment.